 In some cases, it may not be possible to resolve your complaint when you first contact us.
-If your complaint requires deeper consideration or investigation by a particular team or officer, we will refer it to the relevant team or manager for investigation.
+If your complaint requires deeper consideration, we will refer it to the relevant team or manager to review.
 If you have a right to a statutory review of your complaint (such as a right of appeal to VCAT), we may decline to deal with your complaint.
 We will explain why, and, where possible, inform you about other options.